ayushsaurabh/B-SIM/README.md

 A Structured Illumination Microscopy Reconstruction Code with Spatial-Domain Noise Propagation

-B-SIM is a structured illumination micrsocopy reconstruction algorithm that accurately incorporates all sources of noise in the data and provides stricly positive solutions without arbitrary smoothness constraints.
+B-SIM is a structured illumination micrsocopy reconstruction algorithm that accurately incorporates all sources of noise in the data and provides stricly positive solutions without arbitrary smoothness constraints or ad-hoc parameter tuning.
 It implements Markov chain Monte Carlo (MCMC) algorithms to learn probability distributions over the main function of interest: fluorescence intensity map (product of fluorophore density and quantum yield given illumination).
 These tools can be used in a simple plug and play manner.
 Check the following paper to see details of all the mathematics involved in the development of B-SIM:

 https://biorxiv.org/cgi/content/short/2022.07.20.500887v1